omicscode/omicscode/README.md

 - 2024: PanGenome, Bio-software.
 - 2025: Human Genomics, Bio-software

-**Bioinformatics Software Research:** Over the years, I have worked with several languages such as C++ (2010-2021), R (2010-), Python (2021-), RUST (2024-) but mostly used one system programming language such as C++ (2010-2021) and then replaced with RUST(2024-).
+**Bioinformatics Software Research:** Over the years, I have worked with several languages such as C++ (2010-2021), R (2010-2021), Python (2021-), RUST (2024-) but mostly used one system programming language such as C++ (2010-2021) and then replaced with RUST(2024-).
 - Software Development: C++(2010-2021), 2024-: RUST
 - Web Development: RUST 🦀 i use Axum, Rocket, Dioxus, Actix, Warp, Yew, Leptos
 - Desktop,Terminal and HPC Development: eGUI, Iced, Ratatui.
 - Machine and Deep Learning: RUST using Burn, Tch, Linfa, SmartCore, Candle.
-I still use Python as a part of the analysis and machine and deep learning only using PyTorch, Tensorflow and Keras as and when required.
+I still use Python as a part of the analysis and machine and deep learning using PyTorch, Tensorflow and Keras as and when required.
 - As a prolific reader and coder (I wrote and developed every software as single lead bioinformatician at every employment).
 - Since 2024- I use only RUST as a full stack from bioinformatics, software, cloud and hpc management, web and machine and deep learning.
 - Use of specific one to two selected languages for everything has enabled me to scale my abilities to everything at every employment and i served as a single lead bioinformatician from software developer to bioinformatics data analysis, machine learning and HPC cloud management.